georgeflanagin/anagrammatic/README.md

 [this 2000 paper](https://www.ocf.berkeley.edu/~jchu/publicportal/sudoku/0011047.pdf), and
 in summary form in the [Wikipedia article](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X).

-Anagrammar's approach is identical: each option (word) we examine is removed as we go, and we are left with a smaller exact cover problem.
-If we are eventually left with a null set, then we have found an anagram.
+Anagrammar's approach is straightforward interpretation of Algorithm X: each option (word) we examine is removed as we go, and we are left with a smaller exact cover problem.
+If we are eventually left with a null set, then we have found a cover (anagram).
 The options are construed to be words in some dictionary, and if our residual (Knuth's term for the remainder) cannot be spanned by the remaining options, then this branch was a dead end, and we go back to consider other options.

-I borrowed the primitive representation from Martin Schweitzer (@martinschweitzer on github) by assigning the letters of the alphabet to the 26 smallest prime numbers.
-This legerdemain eliminated the shuffling and sorting of the letters through string operations, and the entire analysis is reduced to integer arithmetic --- something that computers are good at.
+I borrowed the lowest level representation from Martin Schweitzer (@martinschweitzer on github) by assigning the letters of the alphabet to the 26 smallest prime numbers.
+This legerdemain eliminated the string operations, and the entire analysis is reduced to integer arithmetic --- something that computers are known to be good at.
 If the approach is unfamiliar, no more than five minutes spent reviewing [the fundamental theorem of arithmetic](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic) will clear it up for you.